When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog, too?

 What is Neosporin for Dogs?

-Neosporin is an antibiotics ointment designed to treat your dog minor external wounds.
+Neosporin is an antibiotic ointment designed to treat your dog's minor external wounds.
 It contains three different topical antibiotics that kill bacteria and help wounds heal quickly:

-Together these antibiotics are very effective at defending against a variety of bacteria, preventing infection, and soothing discomfort.
+Together, these antibiotics are very effective at defending against a variety of bacteria, preventing infection, and soothing discomfort.
 Neosporin is a great product to have in your first aid kit in case of emergencies.
-Alternative to neosporin for dogs.

 The lotion-like texture makes it easy to apply and creates a protective layer over the wound to prevent bacteria from entering your dog’s body.